 An emergency card can be a quick and effective way to let healthcare professionals know that you have a diagnosis of HAE when you arrive at a hospital or care center, and the treatment that should be considered.

 The HAEi Regional Patient Advocates have developed a template Emergency Card, which contains clear and simple information about HAE and treatment required during an attack.
 It also contains space for patients to add personal information such as emergency contact details and their specialist treatment center.

 The Emergency Card has been translated into a number of languages and is already being used by HAE advocacy organizations around the world.

-On the HAEi website, you can find examples of these cards for you to download and use.
+Below you will find examples of these cards for you to download and use.
 Each card has been designed to be printed at home, cut out and folded in half to create a format that can fit within a wallet/purse.

-Currently, the Emergency Card exists in 10+ languages – and more are to be added.
+Currently, the Emergency Card exists in the languages below and more will be added in the future.

 You can also store our Emergency Cards on your phone via our HAE Companion app – click here to read more.